Mephi78/obsidian-help-de/de/Obsidian Publish/Customize your site.md

 publish: true
 ---
 #TODO
-This page explains how you can customize how your [[Introduction to Obsidian Publish|Obsidian Publish]] site looks and feels.
+This page explains how you can customize how your [[Obsidian Publish/Einführung|Obsidian Publish]] site looks and feels.

 ## Static assets